Skip to content

 The aroma is promising, subtly nutty.
 And no wonder, as it has peanuts, sesame, soybean and peas.
 The chili pepper heat and flavor are well-integrated with the rest of the ingredients, not overshadowing them.
 We thought we detected a note of some kind of chicken bouillon powder, but it does not appear among the ingredients.
 The sugar rounds out the flavor profile but doesn't make the overall impression one of sweetness.
 The MSG also seems judiciously-applied, letting the rest of the ingredients supply the majority of the umami.
 Were were puzzled by the absence of Sichuan pepper, but in all honesty, didn't miss it in this case.

-This one was a pleasant surprise, for both its texture and flavor.
+This one was a pleasant surprise, for both its texture and balanced flavor.
 We'd get it again.

 We had a hard time nailing down the ingredients list.
 We went back and forth over one item.
 The Amazon listing said it contains fermented soybean, even going so far as to call it by its Chinese name, "douchi".
 But we didn't detect the character of it at all.
 Instead, we relied on a Google Lens translation of the label, that merely said "soybeans", which seemed more accurate to us.
 But then we went back into the jar for a forensic examination.
 Turns out there are indeed fermented soybeans in there, but they're smaller, crunchier and saltier than those we've experienced in the past, the Lao Gan Ma Chili Oil with Fermented Soybeans being our frame of reference.